-Dir command is one of the most used Windows command.
+Dir command is one of the most used Windows commands.
 Dir is used mainly to list files and directories in Windows operating systems.
-In this tutorial we will look different usage examples of the dir command.
+In this tutorial, we will look at different usage examples of the dir command.

 List Files and Folders

-Without providing any option and parameter we will list all files and folder in the current working path.
-Current working path is the path where the shell currently locates.
+Without providing any option and parameter we will list all files and folders in the current working path.
+The current working path is the path where the shell currently locates.
 While printing files and folders there is also information like Volume name and Volume Serial Number.

 List Files and Folders Bare Format

-Bare format will only provide file and folders.
-There will be no other information like creation date time file type etc. We will provide the
+The bare format will only provide files and folders.
+There will be no other information like creation date-time file type etc. We will provide the

 $ dir /b